Cancel anytime

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include expanding its store network, enhancing its e-commerce platform, and introducing new private label products.
+Recent Initiatives: Expansion of store footprint, investment in e-commerce platform, and development of new private label brands.

 Summary